jamescosborn/productivity-czar/README.md

 ### Project Management

 I really like working with small teams of developers, finding out what their strengths are, and then figuring out ways to help us all come together and accomplish great things.
-I want to expand on my experience as a project manager and search out employment opportunities in this subsect of the tech industry.
+I want to expand on my experience as a project manager and search out employment opportunities in this department of the tech industry.

 * Project Management
 * Game Development & Unity
-* Technical Terminology

 ### Employment Preparation

 I'm looking forward to taking some of the skills I've learned and putting them into practice in the field.
 In order to prepare myself for upcoming interviews, I'd like to focus on:

+* Technical Terminology
 * Whiteboarding Practice
-* Interview Practice
+* Practice Interview Questions
 * Writing Cover Letters
 * Resume Preparation
 * Improving my LinkedIn
 * Blog posts
-* Technical Writing
+* Polishing past projects and READMEs
 * Giving Presentations

 ### New Spoken languages